-Arthur Griffith, the founder of Sinn Féin and one of the fathers of the Irish Free State, died on this day, August 12, 1922.
+Arthur Griffith, the founder of Sinn Féin and one of the fathers of the Irish Free State, was born on this day, March 31, 1871.
 We remember the politician and writer who Michael Collins described as a "mighty force in Ireland."

 Griffith was born of humble means in Dublin.
 Educated by the Irish Christian Brothers, he was a printer and typesetter before joining the Gaelic League (an organization seeking to restore the Irish language to national prominence) during the 1890s.
 He was also a member of the Irish Republican Brotherhood.